GSA-TTS/identity-handbook/_articles/identity-proofing-rate-limiting.md

 ## `:idv_doc_auth` - Document capture rate limiter
 ### Description
-This is the rate-limit for the user's attempts to upload their ID documents (from either their computer or phone).
+This is the rate-limit for the user's attempts to upload their ID documents from either their computer or phone.
 By default, the user is allowed 5 attempts within 6 hours.
 ### Config Settings
 - `doc_auth_max_attepts` - The maximum number of times the user can